TessaBakker/guardian/README.txt

 Q: Is it safe to send a password reset to your e-mail?

-A: It is safer than writing down your USER 1 password for your temporary intern.
+A: It is safer than writing down your passwords for your temporary intern.

 Q: What if someone changes the the password?

-A: The USER 1 profile can only be edited by USER 1.
-And could it happen that someone changed the password in any other way, a mail will be send on every cron to the preferred mail address, USER 1 account details will be fixed and any USER 1 session will be terminated.
+A: On cron every guarded user will be checked, if something has changed the account will be reset to it defaults.

-Q: I didn't touch the site for 2 hours and suddenly I needed to login again, is this normal?
+Q: I didn't touch the site for 2 hours and now I have to log in again?

-A: Yes, after 2 hours of inactivity USER 1 sessions will be terminated.
+A: Yes, after 2 hours of inactivity guarded user sessions will be terminated.
    This can be changed by adding `$settings['guardian_hours']` in `settings.php`